The Wilson McKinley Story

 a bit unnerving.
 That is because the Wilson McKinley tried to adopt a humble, self-

-The band logo for the Spirit of Elijah LP is the most common logo for the Wilson McKinley.
+The band logo for the Spirit of Elijah LP is the most common one for the Wilson McKinley.
 Artwork for the band and the Truth newspaper was often the work of drummer Tom Slipp.

 The Wilson McKinley’s written history (until 1999 when this article was first posted)